 PDF download USD $4.10

-Printed copy $9.30
+Printed copy $9.15

 Then, it is time to study equivalent fractions, as a prerequisite for adding unlike fractions.
 Equivalent fractions are presented as parts that have been split further.
-The rule is to multiply both the numerator and the denominator by the same number, but try to emphasize the terminology of "splitting the existing parts into so many pieces" or something similar.
+The rule is to multiply both the numerator and the denominator by the same number, but try to emphasize the terminology of “splitting the existing parts into so-and-so many pieces” or something similar.
 That should help students to understand the concept instead of memorizing a mechanical rule.

 Finding the (Least) Common Denominator emphasizes the idea that we need to find a common denominator, and then convert the fractions to like fractions before adding.